erdnaxeli/castblock/README.md

 ### Available options

 * `--debug`: run the app with the debug logs.
+* `--sponsorblock-server`: specify the SponsorBlock server to use.
+Useful if you host one yourself.
 * `--offset`: set an offset to use before the end of the segment, in seconds.
   An offset of 2 means that it will seek 2s before the end of the segmend.
 * `--category`: specify the [category of segments](https://github.com/ajayyy/SponsorBlock/wiki/Types#category) to skip.